saloniBhartia/LeetCodeProblemSolutions/README.md

 *Given a (singly) linked list with head node root, write a function to split the linked list into k consecutive linked list "parts".
 The length of each part should be as equal as possible: no two parts should have a size differing by more than 1.
 This may lead to some parts being null.
 The parts should be in order of occurrence in the input list, and parts occurring earlier should always have a size greater than or equal parts occurring later.
 This is from https://leetcode.com/problems/split-linked-list-in-parts/*

+## Validate Binary Search Tree
+*Given a binary tree, determine if it is a valid binary search tree (BST).
+This is from https://leetcode.com/problems/validate-binary-search-tree/*